UPPMAX/HPC-python/docs/common/use_tarball.rst

     how to navigate to the right folder in the answers.

 On your favorite HPC cluster, navigate to the project folder of this course.
-See :ref:`work-directory` for where these are.
+See :ref:`common-naiss-projects-overview` for where these are.

 .. admonition:: Answer
     :class: dropdown